-- Each section less than 3 pages. - Each section needs at least one introductory paragraph.
-Do not start with a subsection. - Each subsection at least 1 paragraph. - All sections/subsections should be numbered n. n.n. - If you borrowed several sentences from some source, italicize the text and indicate the source.
+- Each section is less than three pages. - Each section needs at least one introductory paragraph.
+Do not start with a subsection. - Each subsection has at least 1 paragraph. - All sections/subsections should be numbered n. n.n. - If you borrowed several sentences from some source, italicize the text and indicate the source.

 Never write a sentence with the original source in front of you.
 This will block you from writing it in your own words.
-Write ideas from source, merge ideas from different sources, and then write the ideas in your own words.
+Write ideas from sources, merge ideas from different sources, and then write the ideas in your own words.